cloudedbats/cloudedbats_wurb/doc/cloudedbats_wurb_software_installation.md

 It is possible to connect a monitor/TV via HDMI and keyboard/mouse via USB to the Raspberry Pi and perform the installation.
 Personally I prefer to use ssh from a terminal window on another computer in the same local network, and this guide describes that alternative.

 For security reasons ssh is disabled by default.
 The easiest way to enable it is to connect the Micro-SD card to a computer and create an empty file named 'ssh'.
-More info here: https://www.raspberrypi.org/documentation/remote-access/ssh/
+The Micro-SD card will show up as a volume called "boot".
+A more detailed description can be found here: https://www.raspberrypi.org/documentation/remote-access/ssh/

+### WiFi setup

+In the same way as for the SSH activation it is possible to add a "wpa_supplicant.conf" file to the SD card before you move it to the Raspberry Pi.
+It will then automatically be moved to the right position at the first Raspberry Pi startup.

+Create a file with the name "wpa_supplicant.conf" containing a similar content that I use, but for your network.
+Then move that file to the SD card "boot" volume.
+The content for my setup:

+    ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
+    update_config=1
+    country=SE

+    network={
+        ssid="cloudedbats"
+        psk="plecotusauritus"
+    }

+**Note**: Must be 'tab', not spaces, for indentation before "ssid" and "psk".
+This may be a problem if you copy and paste it from a web page.

+Alternative 1: If you want to change, or add, it later then just type the command when connected to the Raspberry Pi:

+    sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

+Alternative 2: Another aternative to add WiFi networks is to run "sudo raspi-config" and let that tool do it.
+More info below.

+### Startup the Raspberry Pi

 Move the Micro-SD card to the Raspberry Pi and start it.
-Connect an Ethernet cable to connect the Raspberry Pi to your local network.
+You can either connect an Ethernet cable or use WiFi to connect the Raspberry Pi to your local network.
+Alternatively connect a monitor/TV via HDMI and keyboard/mouse directly to the Raspberry Pi.

-Start a terminal window on a computer in the local network. ('raspberrypi.local' works on Mac, I don't know if it is working on Windows.)
+Start a terminal window on a computer in the local network. ('raspberrypi.local' works on Mac, I don't know if it is working on Windows.
+If you are using Windows this page may help: https://desertbot.io/blog/headless-raspberry-pi-3-bplus-ssh-wifi-setup)

     ssh pi@raspberrypi.local
-    (password: raspberry)

-Note: The ssh alternative by using Ethernet is not possible on the Raspberry Py Zero because there is no Ethernet connection.
-Another option for this is to us an "USB to TTL Serial Cable / Console Cable for Raspberry Pi" .
+    # Then enter password: raspberry

 ### Change password.